-The 2017 Pokémon TCG World Championships will begin on Friday, August 18, for all age divisions.
+The 2018 Pokémon TCG World Championships will begin on Friday, August 24, for all age divisions.
 Players must be in good standing with the Play!
 Pokémon program to participate, and they must have an active Play!
 Pokémon account with current and accurate information.
-If there's an issue with your account, it must be reported to customer service before Friday, August 4, 2017.

 Top Trading Card Game players from different rating zones receive invitations based on their Championship Points standing at the end of the season.
-Invitations will be divided into two tiers: players who reach a certain Championship Points total receive an invitation to play in Day One on Friday, and the best players in each zone automatically qualify for Day Two and also receive a Travel Award.
+Invitations will be divided into two tiers: players who reach a certain Championship Points total receive an invitation to play in Day One on Friday.
 Invitations will be distributed as follows:

-Some players will earn an invitation that allows them to advance directly to Day Two without playing in Friday's rounds.
+The best players in each zone will earn an invitation that allows them to advance directly to Day Two without playing in Friday's rounds.
 These invitations will also include Travel Awards.
 Day Two invitations are divided by rating zone as follows:

 The Top 22 players from the Europe rating zone

 The Top 8 players from the Latin America rating zone